Shopify/mobile-buy-sdk-ios-sample/README.md

 # Storefront App

-The Mobile Buy SDK ships with a sample application that demonstrates how to build a custom storefront on iOS.
+The sample application demonstrates how to build a custom storefront on iOS using [Shopify's mobile buy SDK](https://github.com/Shopify/mobile-buy-sdk-ios).
 Using this sample application, a user can browse your shop's products and collections, add merchandise to a cart, and then checkout using Apple Pay or a web checkout.

+Note: This sample application is not actively being maintained.
+Hence, the version of SDK being used may not be the recent version.

 ## Setup